T

 museum

-The iconic blue house where Frida Kahlo was born, lived, and died.
-It offers an intimate look into her life, art, and the surrealist movement.
+Visit the iconic blue house where Frida Kahlo was born, lived, and died.
+Explore her personal belongings, artwork, and the vibrant garden, offering an intimate look at her life and work.

-• Book tickets online well in advance; they sell out quickly.
+• Book tickets at least a week in advance, they sell out quickly.

-• Photography inside the house is often restricted.
+• Photography is not allowed inside the house.

 2. Midday